jcfausto/gpscrapper/README.md

 1. Do a post request to google play.
 2. Do some transformations.
-3. Prints a json string.
+3. Outputs a json or html string

 ## What do you need before running the script